hbowie/practopian-v3/commonplace-book/Life is a series of daring adventures from a secure base.md

 Title:  Life is a series of daring adventures from a secure base

-Tags:   Practopian, connection, education, governance, parenthood, value creation
+Tags:   connection, education, governance, parenthood, value creation

 Author: David Brooks